ColumbiaCMB/kid_readout/README.txt

     ./configure –prefix=/home/local
     create /etc/ld.so.conf.d/python27.conf with /home/local/lib in it
-    Arg forgot to make sure tcl tk headers were installed (they weren't).
+    Make sure tcl tk headers were installed (they weren't).
 Use package manager to get tcl-devel and tk-devel packages do same ./configure –prefix=/home/local
     make install